andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/FedeMadoery/awesome-resources) - Awesome Resources is a list of different resources that help the development or management of projects, free or paid.
 - [awesome-moba-papers](https://github.com/fernandojunior/awesome-moba-papers) - Curated list of awesome papers related to MOBAs, Data Analysis, Data Mining, Machine Learning and IA.
 - [Awesome-Microsoft365](https://github.com/fmorrison42/Awesome-Microsoft365) - Links, Tools, Tips, and all kinds of awesomeness to help you navigate and administrate Microsoft 365.
+- [awesome-focusnetworks](https://github.com/FocusLabs/awesome-focusnetworks) - List of awesome tools, scripts and anything to use in Focusnetworks.
 - [awesome-nodebb](https://github.com/fralonra/awesome-nodebb) - Curated list for NodeBB.
 - [awesome-chatgpt-prompts-brasil](https://github.com/frannks/awesome-chatgpt-prompts-brasil) - Prompts para usar melhor o ChatGPT, traduzido em Português Brasil.
 - [awesome-angular](https://github.com/garora/awesome-angular) - A curated list of awesome Angular Courses, tutorial, libraries and software.